How to understand that Jesus is God,

 3. NEW TESTAMENT STATEMENTS

-All the Gospels of the New Testament (written after the birth of Jesus) make mention of how Jesus cured the sick, forgave sins and performed miracles in his own right.
+All the Gospels of the New Testament (written after the death of Jesus) make mention of how Jesus cured the sick, forgave sins and performed miracles in his own right.
 That is, he did NOT call upon ‘God’ to perform those events.
 The Gospels also made it clear that this was ‘not taken lightly’ by the religious leaders of the day.
 No, they knew exactly what his actions and statements meant: Jesus was making it very clear that he WAS God.

 But for clarity on theological matters it is always best to look to the Gospel of John.
 And that Gospel makes it VERY clear: